 While indulgence remains at the core of Rich’s product portfolio, the company also develops a focus on health- and wellness-related products by forming a strategic alliance with French Meadow Bakery, based in Minneapolis, Minn., and acquiring both WorldCatch LLC, a provider of all-natural seafood, and GLP Manufacturing, a gluten-free baked-goods manufacturer.

-Rich Products Corporation kicks off 2011 with the acquisitions of Celebration Foods, a leading manufacturer and distributor of frozen desserts and ice cream cakes, and VSE International, the leading wholesale bakery manufacturing company in Sydney, Australia.
+Rich Products Corporation kicks off 2011 with the acquisition of Celebration Foods, a leading manufacturer and distributor of frozen desserts and ice cream cakes.
 The Celebration Foods business brings with it a licensing agreement for Carvel-branded ice cream cakes in certain distribution channels, along with assets in manufacturing, corporate operations and R&D, plus a direct-store-distribution system.
-The purchase of VSE International, with a product portfolio of more than 800 items, supports Rich’s overall growth strategy in the Asia/Pacific region, giving the company local manufacturing, a broader customer base and product range, and an increased presence in the Australian market.

 Industry-leading product innovations continue as Rich’s introduces two new whipped icings, S’mores Bettercreme and Fudge Swirl Bettercreme.
 S’mores Bettercreme is the first icing of its kind to incorporate both a variegate (fudge swirl) and a particulate (graham cracker crumbs), resulting in an indulgent whipped icing that brings the delicious, nostalgic s’mores experience to a cake.
 Fudge Swirl Bettercreme, with fudge swirled into vanilla whipped icing, offers consumers the perfect blend of chocolate and vanilla.